yosuke-kuroki/AI-System-Rag-LangChain/README.md

    ```bash
    npm start
    ```
    The server will run on `http://localhost:3456`.
+Visiting it in your browser should show the API documentation in Swagger UI.

 3. **Test the API Endpoints:**